extralit/extralit/argilla/docs/user_guide/schema_definition.md

 ## Best Practices

 1. **Start Simple**: Begin with basic type and range validations, then add more complex rules as needed.

 2. **Use Descriptive Names**: Choose clear, descriptive names for your schema classes and fields.

-3. **Document Your Schema**: Add docstrings to your schema class and methods to explain the purpose of each field and validation rule.
+3. **Use Schema Descriptions**: Include a detailed docstring for your schema class.
+This helps guide the LLM in understanding what type of information to extract and where to find it in the paper.

+4. **Leverage Field Metadata**: Use the description parameter in pa.Field() to provide context for each field.
+This can help guide the extraction process and provide valuable information for data users.

+5. **Use Appropriate Data Types**: Choose the most specific data type possible for each field.
+For example, use int for whole numbers and float for decimal values.

+6. **Implement Logical Constraints**: Use multi-field checks to ensure logical consistency between related fields.

+7. **Allow for Flexibility**: Use nullable=True for fields that may not always be present in every paper.
+This acknowledges the variability in reporting across different studies.

-4. **Test Your Schema**: Create unit tests to ensure your schema behaves as expected with various input data.
+8. **Test Your Schema**: Create validate your schema to a small dataset to ensure the checks behave as expected with various input data.

 By defining clear and comprehensive schemas, you ensure that the data extracted by Extralit is consistent, valid, and ready for analysis.
 This approach significantly reduces data cleaning efforts and improves the overall quality of your research data.